Writing Picture Books

 Students on the course may also ask for detailed written feedback on up to two picture book stories (totalling up to 2000 words).
 I’ll tailor the feedback to your work, but it’ll include advice on things like:

 I’m a big believer in constructive, encouraging feedback that inspires you to move forward with your writing.
 I’ll tell you what’s working best in your story, plus detailed advice on how to get it to the next level.
+After you’ve received written feedback, we’ll arrange a zoom call to talk it through.
 This optional extra costs £120.

 FAQs